Council of Governors

 Governors regularly attend a variety of community and health related events in order to speak with members of the public and find out their views.
 If you would like to contact your local governor please email firstname.lastname@example.org

-Our Governors at the 2016 Health Mela in Leyland
+Our Governors at the Preston Health Mela / Lancashire Teaching Hospitals NHS Careers Event 2018

 Additionally, the Council of Governors holds four formal meetings each year.
 Regular workshops are arranged to support governors to keep up to date about the NHS, the healthcare needs of the local community, and our strategy and performance.